revaturelabs/interviewquestions/ExceptionHandling-IS/ExceptionHandling.md

 <blockquote>

-Error, which defines exceptions that are not expected to be caught under normal circumstances by your program.
-Exceptions of type Error are used by the Java run-time system to indicate errors having to do with the run-time environment,itself.
+Error, which defines exceptions are not expected to be caught under normal circumstances by your program.
+Exceptions of type Error are used by the Java run-time system to indicate the errors with the run-time environment,itself.
 Stack overflow is an example of such an error

 </blockquote>